shanemuk/psion/readme.md

 # Psion projects
-Back in the day, Psion handheld computers were the business.
+Back in the day (1990s to early 2000s), Psion handheld computers were the business.
 They were the most useful palmtops around - proper handheld computers with keyboards, rather than those stylus-driven Palm devices, which were great, but hugely limited.
 Psions rocked.
 This page exists to help you get the most out of your 1990s Psion in 2025.

 ## Getting a Psion
 You can pick up a decent quality Psion on ebay.
 Visit my "What is the best Psion for me?" page (coming soon) to help you choose your weapon.
+(There are several options available, from the sturdy Organiser, to the Series 3, Series 3a/c/mx and then the next level Series 5/5mx and others!).
+I love both my 3mx and 5mx.

 ## Mark My Psion
 [Some thoughts](https://github.com/shanemuk/psion/tree/main/markmypsi.md) on how to integrate a Psion into your everyday life in 2025.